stt/eve-ntifier/README.rst

 eve-ntifier
 ===========

-Simply easy declarative HTTP events for Eve

 Adds a resource (_eventhooks by default) where you can insert URLs to be called when a given resource is changed.
-The URL can have template keywords surrounded by curlybraces that will be filled in with the data from the changed record.
+The URL can have template keywords surrounded by curlybraces that will be filled in with data from the changed record.

 Usage